shadowlaw/course_mat_downloader/README.md

 ## compatibility
-.py files compatible with python 2.x chrome web drivers compatible with python, python2 and python3
+.py files compatible with python 2.x
+Chrome web drivers compatible with python, python2 and python3

 Tested on unix and windows 8.1